kishansiliconinfo/magento-ce-ecp-plugin/README.md

 Installation (manual)
 ------------
+To avoid such errors in the future when installing/upgrading extensions I recommend the following steps in our

+1) Turn off Magento’s Compilation Mode
+2) Turn on Magento’s Cache
+3) Install the Extension
+4) Refresh Magento’s Cache
+5) Log Out of the Backend and Log Back In
+6) Rerun Magento’s Compilation Process
+7) Genesis client for Magento CE

 * Copy the files to the root folder of your Magento installation
 * Login inside the Admin Panel and go to ```System``` -> ```Configuration``` -> ```Payment Methods```